Cyfrin/Updraft/courses/solidity/1-simple-storage/7-memory-storage-calldata/+page.md

 6. Logs

 ## Calldata and Memory
 In Solidity, `calldata` and `memory` pertain to variables that are *temporary* and only exist during the execution of the function.
-These variables cannot be retrieved in future function calls and can be modified.
+These variables cannot be retrieved in future function calls but can be modified.

-🚧 **WARNING** <br>
+> 🚧 **WARNING** <br>
-Most variable types default to `memory` automatically, but for **strings**, you must specify either `memory` or `calldata` due to the way arrays are handled in memory.
+Most variable types default to `memory` automatically.
+However, for **strings**, you must specify either `memory` or `calldata` due to the way arrays are handled in memory.
 ```solidity
 string memory variableName = "someValue";
 ```